Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 They don't do that in Europe.

-Uh and that's why VAT is so attractive uh to Obama, because he needs urgently another revenue stream, a new fresh revenue stream, and even then it's not gonna be uh coming close to anywhere near what it's gonna cost uh to pay for all this stuff.
+And that's why VAT is so attractive to Obama because he needs urgently another revenue stream, a new fresh revenue stream.

-Uh Rush is gonna be here Thursday.
+Rush is going to be here Thursday.

 He'll be back Thursday.

-I'll be here uh tomorrow.
+I'll be here tomorrow.

-Uh Mark uh Davis.
+Mark Davis.

 Mark Davis is here Wednesday?

-Okay, so I'm here tomorrow, Mark Davis Wednesday, and uh and then Rush is back on Thursday.
+Mark Davis Wednesday, and then Rush is back on Thursday.

 If you're in Greece, you can print money.

-But America the dollar is the global reserve currency.
+But America, the dollar is the global reserve currency.

 You cannot print money.

-Nobody cares what Robert Mugabe does to his currency, but there's a lot of people around the world uh in the global economy who care very much about what uh the United States does to its currency.
+Nobody cares what Robert Mugabe does to his currency, but there's a lot of people around the world in the global economy who care very much about what the United States does to its currency.

-So you can't just print the United States has less flexibility to print money uh than Robert Mugabe uh does in uh in Zimbabwe.
+The United States has less flexibility to print money than Robert Mugabe does in Zimbabwe.

-So that ain't gonna happen.
+So that ain't going to happen.

 Because if that happens, it's all over.